 After you have a list of possible time slots, the Graduate Coordinator can help schedule a room in PFBH.
-Alternately, if you have joined a lab, your lab or lab's home department may be able to schedule a room in their building.
-After a room is reserved, please send an email to your entire committee to inform them of the schedule and location.
-It is a good idea to send a reminder close to the exam date, e.g., a week in advance and the day beforehand, or in conjunction with sending the report or slides.
+Alternately, your lab or lab's home department may be able to schedule a room in their building.
+After a room is reserved, please email your entire committee and the Graduate Coordinator to inform them of the schedule and location.
+It is a good idea to send reminders close to the exam date, e.g., a week in advance and again the day beforehand, or in conjunction with sending the report or slides.

 Can a committee member participate remotely (by phone, Skype, webcam, etc.)?

 This is acceptable for ONE member if absolutely necessary.
 See more information below.

 I can't find a schedule that works for everyone on the committee.

 If just one member cannot make it, please arrange to have them meet with you individually.
 Afterwards, they will have to discuss the evaluation and decision with the rest of the committee (usually by email if they are unavailable at the exam time).
 They will also have to sign the decision paperwork (all committee members physically sign the exact same sheet(s) of paper), so if they will be out of town, plan your exam schedule carefully to make sure they will return in time to sign it before any deadlines.

 If two or more members will either be missing or will be participating remotely, it will be very disruptive to the committee discussion; you should either reschedule or get approval from your full committee well in advance.